11matt556/mikrotikSync/readme.md

 ```
 ---
 ### `/system/script/pfDown`
 This script configures the device for `router mode`.
 It is called by `/tools/netwatch` when pfsense (10.0.0.1) is down.
-I typically go with a 10s timeout, 30s interval.
+I typically use a 10s timeout, 30s interval.

 ```code
 :global mode
 :set $mode "router"
 :log info [put "Set global to $mode mode!"]/system/script/run setMode
 ```
-**Note**: netwatch does not require the full `/system/script` path.
+**Note**: `netwatch` does not require the full `/system/script` path.
 Instead, just use the name of the script.

 ---
 ### `/system/script/toSwitch`